Lab work

 The studentship will provide funds to selected Early Career Members (ECM) to take on an undergraduate student, registered on nutrition (animal or human) or other related degree programmes, to undertake a period of research in a university, research institute, or industrial setting.
 The research will be undertaken in collaboration with an ECM and academic supervisor based at the university at which the selected student is registered.

 Studentships are available for up to eight weeks and are worth up to £2500.
 The university/organisation will receive £2000 of funding to administer as follows: a stipend of £1600 for the undergraduate student and £400 towards research expenses associated with the project.
-Additionally, £500 will be retained by the Society to cover travel and accommodation costs to enable the student to attend the Nutrition Futures 2025 Conference to present the findings of the research project.
+Additionally, the Nutrition Society will cover travel and accommodation costs to enable the student to attend the Nutrition Futures 2025 Conference to present the findings of the research project.

 The following applications will be considered: ECM application, combined ECM/Student application